-Hormonal changes during menopause can cause physical and emotional effects that may affect a person’s sex life.
+Hormonal changes during menopause can cause physical and emotional effects that may affect female arousal and a person’s sex life.

 Some people experience menopause early.
 This may be due to genetic factors, a medical condition, or some types of medical treatment.
 If a person undergoes surgery to remove the ovaries or the uterus, the effects will begin almost at once.